RoosterDao/hack-submission/README.md

 We wrote our own Governor contract copying the functionality from the OpenZeppelin Governor and voting extensions contracts.
 Just like the OpenZeppelin implementation the Governor contract tracks proposals, delegation and votes.
-Further on it manages the NFT collection throught chain extensions.
+It interacts (internally) with the NFT Management contract.
 The execution of proposals is managed by including the OpenBrush TimelockController contract.

 #### NFT Management Contracts